 But hiring Filipino VAs has been one of the decisions that contributed to the growth of our business.
 If done right, it can make a huge difference for your business too, and you get to experience a culture that’s ironically so close but so different from yours.

 How many VAs does your company have?
-Did you find them on onlinejobs.ph or somewhere else?
+Which job boards did you find your successful hires from?